 Prime rib, also known as standing rib roast, comes from the rib section of the cow.
-Prime rib is typically slow-roasted and served for special occasions, as it is one of the more expensive cuts of beef.
-Prime rib is also quite high in fat so it is best eaten in moderation.
+Prime rib is typically slow-roasted and served for special occasions, as it's one of the more expensive cuts of beef.
+It's also quite high in fat, so it's best eaten in moderation.

 Calories and Fat

 Three ounces of prime rib contains 298 calories, more than half of which comes from fat.
-One serving contains 23.9 grams of fat, which provide 215 of the 298 calories.
-Of the 23.9 g of fat in one serving of prime rib, 9.6 g are saturated fat.
+One serving contains 24 grams of fat, which provide 215 of the 298 calories.
+Of the 24 grams of fat in one serving of prime rib, 9.6 grams are saturated fat.

 The American Heart Association (AHA) recommends adults consume less than 10 percent of their daily calories from saturated fat, which would be between 20 and 22 grams saturated fat calories for most adults.

 The 9.6 grams of saturated fat in prime rib is close to half of the recommended amount for an entire day.
 If you're looking to cut back on saturated fat, you may want to choose a leaner cut of beef such as New York strip, which contains 7.5 grams of saturated fat per serving.

 One serving of prime rib contains 72 milligrams of cholesterol, which is 24 percent of the maximum recommended amount per day.

 The AHA recommends limiting cholesterol intake to 300 milligrams per day, as excess cholesterol can build up on artery walls and lead to heart disease.
 The AHA recommends an even lower limit — 200 milligrams per day — for those who already have heart disease.

 One nutritious aspect of prime rib is the high protein content.
 Three ounces of roast prime rib contains 19.2 grams of protein, which is between 29 and 35 percent of the dietary reference intake, or DRI, the recommended daily amounts for each nutrient.